 Once submitted, all application materials, including, but not limited to, applications, letters of recommendation and transcripts become the property of TUC and are not released back to the applicant.
 Applicants who wish to review a specific letter of recommendation, whether they have waived their "right of review" with the letter writer or not, are referred back to the author of the letter.
 University faculty and staff may have access to application materials as needed, in accordance with FERPA regulations.
 The official admissions file for each applicant, with original documents, is never removed from the Office of Admissions during an admissions cycle.
-Files for those who matriculate intoeach program are transferred to the Office of the Registrar only after Admissions has confirmed that all pre-matriculation requirements have been satisfied.
+Files for those who matriculate into each program are transferred to the Office of the Registrar only after Admissions has confirmed that all pre-matriculation requirements have been satisfied.
 Letters of reference/recommendation and interview evaluations do not become part of the students' academic record.
-Application materials for other applicants are destroyed by secure services within three months of the cycle's close.
+These items, together with application materials for applicants who do not matriculate into a University program, are destroyed by secure services within three months of the cycle's close.